jina-ai/jina/docs/chapters/install/os/on-x.md

 ## Google Colab

-Jina requires Python 3.7 or 3.8.
+Jina requires Python 3.7/3.8/3.9.
 At the time of writing Google Colab runs Python 3.6.7 so Jina can't be installed via `pip`.

 ## Fedora